-Why should I split in blackjack?
+Why Should I Split in Blackjack?

 Splitting in blackjack can give the player a 0.4% edge over the house, therefore increasing your chances of success.
 If not used, it can add 0.4% to the house’s edge.
 So, if the timing is right, you have the chance to tip the odds in your favor and put pressure on the dealer.

 In a game scenario — whether land-based or online — there are typically two situations when splitting should be called upon.
-One is for defensive purposes and the other is for attacking.
+One is for defensive purposes, and the other is for attacking.

 Defensively, it allows players to break up a bad value pair into a better scoring opportunity.
 For example, if you’re holding 7–7 and the dealer has two picture cards, it means you’re holding 14 in comparison to the dealer’s 20.
 This puts the player in a tricky scenario due to the high probability that they will bust if they call for another card.
 By splitting up the pairs, you’re increasing your chances of a winning combination.

 Attacking-wise, it’s a great method to get more money on the table against a weak hand.
 If you’re holding a 4–4 against a dealer’s 8, it suggests that the dealer is more likely to bust on the following card.
 By splitting, you have the chance to create better hands and increase the round’s profitability.
-If you’re dealt a pair and the dealer is on the back foot, it’s usually a good indicator to utilize a split strategy.
+If you’re dealt a pair, and the dealer is on the back foot, it’s usually a good indicator to utilize a split strategy.

-However, it’s important to remember that risks are involved regardless of the cards shown.
+However, if you want to know when to split and double down in blackjack, it’s also important to remember that risks are involved regardless of the cards shown.
 In gambling, nothing is certain, so you should only stake what you’re able to lose.
-If you don’t succeed, remember that it happens to everyone (experienced and beginners alike) so try not to let it mentally affect you.
+If you don’t succeed, remember that it happens to everyone (experienced and beginners alike), so try not to let it mentally affect you.

 - Aces: The advantage of aces is that they double up as an 11 or 1.
 This means a pair of aces gives you ample opportunity to create a winning combination.